Investment Advisor - Explained

 An investment advisor offers investment or financial advice to clients, this is a professional who gives financial recommendations and investment analysis for clients.
-After analysing a security or an investment as well as the risks it entails, an investor advisor provides professional advice to clients in exchange for a fee.
+After analyzing a security or an investment as well as the risks it entails, an investor advisor provides professional advice to clients in exchange for a fee.
 Investment advisors are also called financial advisors.
 The Investment Advisers Act in 1940 enrolled the functions of these advisors into the system.
 An investor advisor with sufficient assets may register with the Securities and Exchange Commission (SEC), he is then referred to as a Registered Investment Advisor (RIA).

-A Little More on What is an Investment Advisor
+What Does an Investment Advisor Do?

 An individual with required certification or skills in the investment or financial industry can act as an investment advisor.
 It could also be a group of persons (a corporation) with a structure and qualified personnel who offer recommendations and analysis to clients in exchange for a fee.
 In some cases, these advisors may stand as proxy for the investors (clients) they offer services to, they can also manage assets on clients behalf.
 The fee charged by investment advisors could be a flat fee or a percentage of the assets they manage.
 Investment advisors are not biased in selection of clients, since their fee depend on the asset base of the client, they choose clients who meet the portfolio requirements.